Serious Computer Glitches Can Be Caused By Cosmic Rays

 It's all a matter of cross-section of the devices actually.
 If we want to compare, the IPhone 4 (an old baseline, smaller than today's generation but close to most of the low-cost devices) measures 0.00

+Someday I will be able to completely debug a piece of software.
+It will be a very small piece of software, I am sure.

+People discount the complexity that we face when attempting to fully debug anything.

-NOT bringing down a passenger jet (Score:2)
+NOT bringing down a passenger jet (Score:3)

 Follow through the links: a cosmic ray caused problems, the jets misbehaved for a bit but the duplicated systems protected them from a crash - as they are supposed to after a malfunction.